 Technology SMEs are struggling to grow to their full potential in London and are looking to other hubs and cities to set up their businesses.

 70% of London SMEs have been struggling to expand their business in the capital.
-A YouGov report concluded high business costs, lack of affordable office space and the skills gap as major barriers to growth in London.
+A YouGov report highlighted high business costs, lack of affordable office space and the skills gap as major barriers to growth in London.

 Almost half of the 155 middle managers in technology SMEs in London did not believe the UK will produce the next Google, Facebook or Twitter in the near future.
 And 45% said the government is too focused on Tech City.

 Half found the cost of running a business was too high in London, while 24% said there was a lack of suitably qualified people to hire.

 Meanwhile, 25% cited a lack of affordable office space which has prevented them from growing.
 According to commercial property figures based on analysis from Colliers International, the area of Shoreditch that is home to Tech City has seen property rents increase by 46% in the last year, while vacancy rates have plummeted to 5% - the worst level since before the financial crash.